We don’t support this browser anymore.

 Believe it or not, not taking enough risk has its risks.

-Although a low-risk portfolio might help you sleep more comfortably, it could mean your investments don’t grow fast enough to achieve your goals.
+Although a low-risk portfolio might help you sleep more comfortably, it could mean your portfolio doesn’t grow fast enough to achieve your goals.
 This is called shortfall risk.

 To take an example, it can be tempting to avoid risk by holding all your hard-earned cash somewhere that feels safe, like a savings account.
-But, in a high-inflation environment, it’s harder for your savings to keep up, meaning they could lose real-term value over time.
+But, it can be hard for your savings to keep up with inflation, meaning they could lose real-term value over time.

-It might be a lower-risk option, but it comes with lower reward.
+It is a lower-risk option, but it comes with lower reward.

 It’s never a certainty, and depending on the investment, it can be a bumpy ride.
 After all, the value of investments can go down as well as up.